 We have scheduled a visit to the National Museum, one of the first works of independent Ghana.
-It is particularly interesting as it was created to spread Ghanaian art to the rest of the continent and to show that African history is part of the general history of Humanity.

 The life of the native people unfolds facing the ocean: a village surrounded by a city!
 Here, economic activities follow different rules than those governing “the city” (business area), only hundreds of meters away.

 SLAVE TRADE CASTLES

 In the morning visit of Elmina Castle, the oldest European building in Africa, erected by the Portuguese in the XV century.
 At different times the castle has been used as a warehouse to trade gold, ivory and, eventually, slaves.
 The castle we visit today is the result of successive extension works and is recognized as a UNESCO World Heritage site.
 Outside the castle, a wonderful fishing village with lots of large colorful fishing boats – every day these canoes are guided by skilled fishermen across strong ocean waves and currents, “fighting” to earn a living.